-SPECIAL CIRCUMSTANCES: Swaziland does not have any unusual customs/currency regulations or any visa registration requirements.
-It is illegal to photograph Swaziland’s government buildings, members of the Swazi armed forces, royal residences, and official ceremonies without prior permission from government authorities.
-Additional laws related to sedition against the monarchy are also enforceable in Swaziland.
+Photography: It is illegal to photograph Swaziland’s government buildings, members of the Swazi armed forces, royal residences, and official ceremonies without prior permission from government authorities.

 Medical facilities are limited throughout Swaziland and emergency medical response capabilities (including ambulance transport) are almost non-existent.
-Although the Mbabane Clinic in the capital is small, it is well-equipped and well-staffed for minor procedures, as is the Manzini Clinic in Matsapha.
+The Mbabane Clinic in the capital is small but it is well-equipped and well-staffed for minor procedures, as is the Manzini Clinic in Matsapha.
 For advanced care, U.S. citizens often choose to go to South Africa where better facilities and specialists exist.
-Most prescription drugs are available locally or can be imported from South Africa, but travelers are advised to bring sufficient quantities of their own required medication.
-A doctor’s note describing the medication may be helpful if questioned by authorities.
+Most prescription drugs are available locally or can be imported from South Africa.
+Travelers are advised to bring sufficient quantities of their required medications in their original bottles.

 Travel & Transportation

-Traffic accidents in Swaziland may pose an even greater hazard than crime.
-Visitors should use extreme caution when driving, given the relatively high rates of speed of drivers on major thoroughfares.
+Road Conditions and Safety: Traffic accidents in Swaziland may pose an even greater hazard than crime.
+You should use extreme caution when driving, given the high rates of speed on major thoroughfares.
 Other hazards include poor lighting and irregular traffic signals; presence of pedestrians, animals, and slower moving vehicles; aggressive driving behavior; and erratic stopping for pedestrians and animals.
-Traffic drives on the left in Swaziland, which requires U.S. drivers to exercise particular caution.
-Special care should be used in driving at night and in fog, especially in rural areas.
-Rural and suburban areas are poorly lit and pose additional safety hazards as pedestrians and animals cross the road.
-Many vehicles are poorly maintained and lack headlights.
+Exercise caution when driving at night and in fog, especially in rural areas.
+Rural and suburban areas are poorly lit and pose additional safety hazards, such as pedestrians and animals crossing the road.
+Many vehicles are poorly maintained and may lack working headlights.